-Fortran does not allow a constant to be the target of a pointer and does not allow a type to have a constant as a component.
-Fortran also prevents all attempts to write directly to a variable declared constant and prevents passing a constant to an out or inout dummy argument in a subprogram.
-However, Fortran permits a pointer to an in subprogram dummy argument, and a subsequent write via the pointer.
+Fortran does not permit a constant to be the target of a pointer;

+Fortran does not permit a type to have a constant as a component;

+Fortran prevents all attempts to write directly to a variable declared constant; and

+Fortran prevents passing a constant to an out or inout dummy argument in a subprogram.

+Fortran does, however, permit a pointer to an in subprogram dummy argument, and permits a subsequent write via the pointer.